 The cornerstone of the Festival is the Adelaide Film Festival Fund, funded through the South Australian Government.
 Since its inception in 2005, the ADL Film Fest Fund has helped to redefine the role of film festivals.
 As the first fund of its type in this country and a rarity worldwide, it has rapidly come to be recognised as a major force encouraging and showcasing new and bold screen works.

 ADL Film Fest Fund provides equity investment in Australian screen production.
-Across seven festivals the Fund has invested in 74 projects including 37 features, 27 short works, one TV series, three cross platform projects and six Art & The Moving Image works.
+Across seven festivals the Fund has invested in 103 projects including 49 features, 35 short works, four TV series, eight interactive projects and seven Art & The Moving Image works.

 I enjoyed very much the passion of everyone involved [in the Adelaide Film Festival]… Adelaide is a unique city and it deserves a unique film festival.